 Audio to practice

-If you find this info about the verb tocar in Spanish useful, do not hesitate and write us a comment above!
-Also, visit our blog here for more tips.
+And, if you find this info about the verb tocar in Spanish useful, do not hesitate and write us a comment above!
+Also, visit our blog here for more tips and our Instagram stories for more amazing content.

 Written by Mari, profesora at Whee.